victorsaly/correlateAI/docs/devto/correlateai-pro-advanced-data-visualization.md

 - 💼 LinkedIn: [victor-saly](https://linkedin.com/in/victor-saly)
 - 🐙 GitHub: [victorsaly](https://github.com/victorsaly)

-*What would you build with 4 hours and AI?
+*What would you build with 2 working sessions and AI?
 Drop your ideas in the comments — I'd love to see what emerges!* 👇

 #AIAssisted #NoCode #Startup #Productivity #Future